CharleRoger/ChemicalPropulsion/README.md

 # Chemical Propulsion
-An overhaul to the stock propellant system, replacing generic LiquidFuel, Oxidizer and MonoPropellant with a handful of real chemicals.
+An overhaul to the stock propellant system, replacing generic LiquidFuel, Oxidizer, MonoPropellant and SolidFuel with a handful of real chemicals.
 This mod is distinct from RealFuels in that it deals with only a short list of primary liquid propellants — Kerosene, HTP, LqdOxygen, LqdHydrogen, LqdMethane, LqdAmmonia, Hydrazine and NTO — for a more straightforward and curated propellant system more in line with e.g. Nertea's Cryogenic Engines.
 In fact, Nertea's mods are a particular target of this overhaul, which can be thought of as a Nertea-like soft alternative to RealFuels.

 ## Features